Blaseball: Development

 Sam Rosenthal, the creative director of The Game Band, spent some time on video conference calls during a quarantine caused by the COVID-19 pandemic with friends who do not usually play video games, but were still eager to play browser adaptations of board games.
 The idea of creating a title that would bring people together attracted the developers.
 At first, he thought to make a horse-racing gambling game, but the team decided that the whole concept was better suited for baseball.

 From August 9, 2020, to August 24, 2020, The Game Band put the game on a temporary hiatus, citing the problems associated with running into unexpected viral popularity.
 Blaseball was put on another hiatus, referred to as a "Grand Siesta", from October 25, 2020, to March 1, 2021.

 The Expansion Era ended in July 2021, and Blaseball went into a lengthy siesta, allowing the Game Band to work on overhauling the game.
 On November 1, 2021, it was announced that Blaseball would return for a shorter format season, called Blaseball: Short Circuits, for the purpose of testing out quality of life improvements and new features.
 On October 26, 2022, The Game Band announced that Blaseball would be returning with a prologue, beginning on October 28, 2022.
 The Game Band also announced a mobile version of Blaseball would be released around the same time.

+On June 2, 2023, The Game Band announced the cancellation of the Coronation Era along with the simultaneous ending of Blaseball.
+The Game Band cited the cost needed to run the game as being too high to support.